thundercomb/poetrydb/README.md

 ## Contact

-Let me know of any documentation, bugs, or missing features you would like to see, or just come and say hi, on Twitter @poetrydb
+Let me know of any documentation, bugs, or missing features you would like to see, or just come and say hi, on Twitter @po3db